thelabnyc/typed-scss-modules/README.md

 In addition to all CLI options, the following are options only available with the configuration file:

-### `importer`
+### `importers`

-- **Type**: `Importer | Importer[]`
+- **Type**: `AnyImporter[]`
 - **Default**: _none_

-Define a [single custom SASS importer or an array of SASS importers](https://github.com/sass/sass/blob/f355f602fc15f55b0a0a795ebe6eb819963e08a5/js-api-doc/legacy/importer.d.ts#L51-L149).
+Define [an array of custom SASS importers](https://github.com/sass/sass/blob/dae75bd941e507f0e88f53b2616fbebe0b4a6572/js-api-doc/options.d.ts#L227-L264).
 This should only be necessary if custom SASS importers are already being used in the build process.
 This is used internally to implement `aliases` and `aliasPrefixes`.

-Refer to [`lib/sass/importer.ts`](/blob/master/lib/sass/importer.ts) for more details and the `sass` importer type definition.
+Refer to [`lib/sass/importer.ts`](/blob/master/lib/sass/importer.ts) for more details and the [Sass importer documentation](https://sass-lang.com/documentation/js-api/interfaces/importer/).

 ## Examples